VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ```

 The initial user interface of each MiniGUI application is usually a main
-window; you can create a main window by calling CreateMainWindow function.
+window; you can create a main window by calling `CreateMainWindow` function.
-The argument of CreateMainWindow function is a pointer to MAINWINCREAT
+The argument of `CreateMainWindow` function is a pointer to `MAINWINCREATE`
-structure, which is CreatInfo in this example, and the return value is the
+structure, which is `CreatInfo` in this example, and the return value is the
-handle to the created main window.
-MAINWINCREAT structure describes the
+handle to the created main window. `MAINWINCREAT` structure describes the
 properties of a main window, and you need to set its properties before
-using CreatInfo to create a main window.
+using `CreatInfo` to create a main window.

 ```cpp
     CreateInfo.dwStyle = WS_VISIBLE | WS_BORDER | WS_CAPTION;